 - two waterjet propulsion units at the rear.

 - two waterjet port covers at the rear.

-The Hungarian PSZH-IV (Pancilos Szallito Harcjarmu - troop transporter) (FUG66/FUG70) is a locally built version of the Russian BRDM-2 scout car.
+The Hungarian PSZH-IV (Pancilos Szallito Harcjarmu - troop transporter) (FUG66/FUG70) is a locally designed and built counterpart of the Russian BRDM-2 scout car.
 It is an APC version of the OT-65 FUG.
 The vehicle mounts a turret mounting a KPV and PKT machinegun, and there is very cramped space in the rear for 6 infantrymen.
 The position is so cramped that fire through the two firing ports on each side of the hull and in the rear doors are at -1, and dismounting takes an additional phase if more than four passengers are in the vehicle.
 The turret is one man and does not have a hatch in the roof.

 |Join the GlobalSecurity.org mailing list|